-Resource Directory for Nonprofit Capacity Building in Los Angeles The sixteenth edition of this Directory (May 2019) offers a starting place to identify individuals and organizations providing capacity-building services and resources to nonprofit organizations in Los Angeles County.
+Resource Directory for Nonprofit Capacity Building in Los Angeles The 19th edition of this Directory (May 2022) offers a starting place to identify individuals and organizations providing capacity-building services and resources to nonprofit organizations in Los Angeles County.
 It provides information This free accessible document includes brief listings of information about: Consultants, Foundations, HR Provider Organizations, Grantseeker Information Centers, Management Support Organizations, Nonprofit Executive Director Coalitions, Nonprofit Management Higher Education Programs, Technology Resources and Volunteer Centers.
 Contact and brief descriptive information is provided.
 No verifications or ratings were done of information submitted by those listed, and as said in the Disclaimer at the beginning, we don’t claim the Directory is comprehensive.
 Download a free copy (.pdf).

 Assessment of the Chief Executive: A Tool for Nonprofit Boards, is an online assessment tool from BoardSource.
 This tool allows nonprofits to confidentially survey board members and receive summaries of their input on executive performance; it provides an alternative to paper-based surveying.
 For more information and pricing, contact BoardSource at 877/892-6273 or visit the Assessment of the Chief Executive Demo webpage for an online demonstration.

 BoardSource Strategic Planning Toolkit BoardSource's new toolkit, Strategic Planning: Understanding the Process, includes 21 tools that guide boards through the strategic planning process and help define the right approach to planning for their nonprofit organization.
 Topics covered in the toolkit include: Improving board and organization readiness to engage in the strategic planning process, optimizing resources and personnel, and maintaining and nurturing a plan.
 For more information and to purchase, visit the BoardSource Product website.